Tomas-Lawton/Street_View/README.md

 Navigate to the /user and /moderator routes in seperate Chrome tabs to open the views.

-You will need to add your API key.
+IMPORTANT: You will need to add your API key at the /login route and refresh the page.

 ```
 http://localhost:8081/moderator